 European Schoolnet is a knowledge-building network, enabling Ministries of Education to share experience and problems and to learn from each other.
 European Schoolnet strives to demonstrate how ICT can support change in teaching and learning.
 Innovation in practice is difficult without policy support.
 One of European Schoolnet’s objectives is to identify evidence, scalable and transferable practice and emerging priorities in education in Europe.

 30 Ministries of Education are members of European Schoolnet.
-Click on a country on the map to see a full description of each of our members.

 You can browse the country in the list here below.

 Our member for Austria is the Federal Ministry of Education and Women's Affairs (Bundesministerium für Bildung und Frauen, BMBF)

 Information about the Austrian education system and ICT policies: Insight country report: http://insight.eun.org/country_reports/austria